Designations Congruent with Things: Chapter 22

 He should have purchased a Toyota Illuminata.

-Hermann rolls his eyes with a distracted dismissiveness and does not answer.
+Hermann rolls his eyes and doesn’t answer.

-“By all means,” Hermann says, trying to retain his collected poise while acknowledging that, for some reason, he is currently unable to look directly at his car, as if, by misdirecting his gaze, he might create a parking-lot asymptote between himself and his vehicle and time will slow down infinitely as the space between himself and his car diminishes.
-Ideally, the universe will end before he must confess to Newton that he purchased a Porsche.
+“By all means.”
+Hermann tries to retain his collected poise while acknowledging that, for some reason, he’s unable to look directly at his car, as if, by misdirecting his gaze, he might create a parking-lot asymptote between himself and his vehicle and time will slow down infinitely as the space between himself and his car diminishes.

 Hermann doesn’t respond.
 Newton’s question is likely rhetorical, and Hermann’s mental energies are taken up with steeling himself for the inevitable car-related confrontation.
 He still has no plan for his own verbal defense.

 “I guess we’re famous a little bit, hence your potential style-defining capability.
 But I haven’t seen any middle schoolers rocking the sweater-thing, I’m not going to lie.
-But to return to my earlier point, you’re not into Star Wars, not aesthetically, not conceptually, so I’ve been trying to come up with some promising, car-related puns that are classy, not the lazy garbage that otherwise intellectually respectful top-tier academic journals come up with, like, ‘to ubiquitinate or not to ubiquitinate?
-That is the question.’
+But to return to my earlier point, you’re not into Star Wars, not aesthetically, not conceptually, so I’ve been trying to come up with some promising, car-related puns that are classy, not the lazy garbage that otherwise intellectually respectful top-tier academic journals come up with, like, “To ubiquitinate or not to ubiquitinate?
+That is the question.”
 That’s not even really a pun, but yet somehow, everyone on the editorial staff of a major journal says a blanket yes to this kind of dubiously witty stuff.
 Okay, but that particular example is a little bit clever though, if you consider proteolysis as a stand-in for death, but I mean, still.
 Still.
-You feel me, right.
+You feel me, right?
 Of course you do.
 The construction is just—it’s just lazy.
-Slightly clever but still inexcusably—“
+Slightly clever but still inexcusably—”

 Newton stops repeating himself and trails off, staring at the car they’re unmistakably approaching.